DrAlbertCruz/CMPS-3240-Prediction-ARM/README.md

-# CMPS-3240-Prediction-ARM
+# CMPS 3240 Lab: Experimenting with the branch predictor on AWS Gravitron processors
 A simple experiment to test the branch predictor on AWS Gravitron processors

 ## Background

 Branch prediction is an optimization to reduce delays due to stalls.
-Contemporary processors often employ pipelining, which is particularly sensitive to stalls--especially ones that may cause a flush. *Branch prediction* is a hardware-level implementation on the micrprocessor that attempts to predict if a branch will be taken or not.
-Ussually, the scheme for branch prediction is decided at the implementation-level by the microprocessor manufacturer.
-For example, older AMD processors used a neural network for branch prediction.
-The textbook covers simple policies such as always-predict-taken, etc. These are called *static predictors*.
-Static predictors work OK in constrained scenarios, when the compiler or developer knows the processor will always make a prediction in a particular way, and most of the code contains loops that often take the same path.
-We desire a better prediction system.
+Contemporary processors often employ pipelining, which is particularly sensitive to stalls--especially ones that may cause a flush when the wrong prediction is made. *Branch prediction* is a hardware-level implementation on the micrprocessor that attempts to predict if a branch will be taken or not.
+Usually, the scheme for branch prediction is decided at the implementation-level by the microprocessor manufacturer.
+The complexity of the branch prediction system can vary.

+The processor can have a default policy, to either predict the branch is taken or not taken.
+For example, in the Hennessy and Patterson textbook, MIPS has a default not taken policy.
+These are called *static predictors*.
+This requires the compiler or developer to know this, and to always factor their loops in a particular way.
+This may be too strict of a requirement.
+And, this simple predictor will have trouble with loops that do not always take a consistent path.

-The testbook also covers 2-bit saturating counters, where the processor maintains a counter to remember if the branch being considered was taken or not taken.
-The processor may make a mistake at first.
-However, the processor can converge to taken (T) or not taken (NT).
-This removes the requirement of the compiler or developer having to refactor their loops in a particular way (pre-test or post-test).
+The textbook also covers 2-bit saturating counters, where the processor maintains a counter to remember if the branch being considered was taken or not taken.
+Generally, this method is based on the idea that the processor needs to remember if this specific branch was taken (T) or not taken (NT).
+When first executing a branch, an arbitrary decision is made, but the path taken (T or NT) is logged.
+Upon revisiting this branch, the processor will consider the history of paths taken and make the decision from that.
+For example, if the processor remembers that the branch was T for the past two executions, it makes sense to continue guessing T.

-Current processors often combine counters with a *branch target buffer*.
+Current processors often combine counters with a *branch target buffer* (BTB).
 The branch target buffer is a sort of cache that records a hash of the instruction address with a history of previous branch behavior (T or NT):

 { Some function of the instruction address, History of T or NT }